cezbloch/shaderator/README.md

 * Visual Studio 2017

 # Will this work with any shader?
-No, this is just a prototype - a proof of concept, however it should work with many shaders.
+Not yet, the project is in it's early phase, however it should work with many shaders.
 If there is interest, support for more HLSL language features will be added.
 At the moment matrices are not supported yet.

 # Problems or feedback